-Students will be expected to have a minimum of two GCSEs at grade 6 and three other GCSEs at grade 4 or above, including English Language and Mathematics at grade 4.
-This course may be taken alongside A Level courses and may be more suited to learners with a strong profile of prior attainment in vocational studies.
+Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 5/4, including English Language and Mathematics at grade 5/4 or above, or eight GCSEs at a minimum of grade 5.
+This course may be taken alongside A Level courses and maybe more suited to learners with a strong profile of prior attainment in vocational studies.

 Enrichment and Work Experience

-There is an expectation to complete a minimum of one week work placement in the summer term.
+There is an expectation to complete a minimum of one week work placement during your course, usually in the summer term.
 You will be proactive in finding a placement that will enable you to use your skills and to enrich your experience so that any applications for university or employment will show that you have good practical, as well as good academic levels of achievement.
-Enrichment includes Computer gaming and practical computer maintenance.
+Enrichment includes computer gaming and practical computer maintenance.

 Links with other subjects: